hurricanemark/DailyCodingChallenge/README.md

 Codes are here to explain algorithms to the computer.
 The code section usually contains function(s) for addressing the main problem and test_func() written for pytest module.
+In order to optimize, we first take measurement.
+Some solutions here also output elapsed runtime if there are multiple ways to implement a solution.

 Often, I would recommit updates on individual file with further thoughts, improvement or total rewrite of the solution.